Bills and Letters

 An immediate roadside prohibition (IRP) is when the police issue a roadside notice, compelling a motorist to surrender their driving licence.

 Media reports and personal accounts recounted instances where Canadians with severe lung disease were required to take a breathalyzer test and were unable to produce a reading due to airway obstruction.
 Inability to produce a reading registers as an automatic fail of the test and subsequently, immediate roadside prohibition.
-These Canadians were offered no accomodations when they were unable to produce enough airflow for a breathalyzer reading.
+These Canadians were offered no accommodations when they were unable to produce enough airflow for a breathalyzer reading.

 The letter requested an overview of how officers of the law perform roadside breathalyzer tests, and if any accommodations exist.